Master of Business Admin options

 MBA 6145.
-Managerial Economics (3-0-3) This course focuses on the analysis of decision theory, and criteria for managerial decision-making concerning output, pricing, capital budgeting, scale of operations, investment, inventory control, antitrust, and regulatory controls.
+Managerial Economics (3-0-3) Analysis of decision theory and criteria for managerial decision-making concerning output, pricing, capital budgeting, scale of operations, investment, inventory control, antitrust, and regulatory controls.
 Open to MBA students only.

 MBA 6157.
 Managerial Finance (3-0-3) Financial analysis applied to problems of capital and use of funds to meet the goals of the firm.
 Open to MBA students only.

 MBA 6158.
-International Business (3-0-3) Provides students an understanding of how companies enter and operate in the global market.
-Students learn how cultural, political, legal and economic environments impact the business in other countries.
-The course provides students insights into the theories in international trade, foreign direct investment and foreign exchange market.
-Students develop an understanding of the business strategies in the global arena and explore foreign market entry modes.
+International Business (3-0-3) Prerequisite: Admission to the MBA Program.
+Provides students an understanding of how companies enter and operate in the global market.
+Students learn how culture, politics, legal and economic systems impact the marketing and trading of products in other countries.
+Students develop an understanding of the business strategies and structures in the global arena, and learn how managers interact and manage diverse groups.